Scholl Chair in International Business

 The CSIS Trade Commission on Affirming American Leadership is focused on developing a positive trade agenda for the United States.

-Jack Caporal, Associate Fellow, Scholl Chair in International Business
+Jack Caporal, Fellow, Scholl Chair in International Business